debiki/ty-vendors/source/README-windows.txt

     MSYS2 perl. recommended though).

 Debugging
-    Debug symbosl are enabled even in release builds.
+    Debug symbols are enabled even in release builds.
 So that when things go very wrong, one can still debug things with tools like MSYS2 GDB.

     Inclusion of debug symbols make the binary files (".exe" and ".dll"